• Skip to primary navigation

 Technical Approaches

-If you have a TED Service Account , you can look up an individual’s UT EID by performing an LDAPLDAP Lightweight Directory Access Protocol (LDAP) is a set of protocols for accessing information directories based on the standards contained within the X.500 standard, but is significantly simpler. query against TEDTED The uTexas Enterprise Directory (TED) is the University’s enterprise directory.
-See uTexas Enterprise Directory (TED) in the service catalog for more information..
+• Perform an LDAPLDAP Lightweight Directory Access Protocol (LDAP) is a set of protocols for accessing information directories based on the standards contained within the X.500 standard, but is significantly simpler. query against TEDTED The uTexas Enterprise Directory (TED) is the University’s enterprise directory.
+See uTexas Enterprise Directory (TED) in the service catalog for more information. if you have a TED Service Account .

-There are also options for looking up an individual’s UT EID using the Austin Active Directory .
+• Look up EIDs using the Austin Active Directory .

 Bulk Records Look-ups

-If you need to perform searches for large numbers of records, consider using either the uTexas Enterprise Directory (TED) or the Austin Active Directory (Austin ADAD Active Directory (AD) is a directory service from Microsoft which implements Internet standard directory and naming protocols.
-See Austin Active Directory (Austin AD) in the service catalog for the University’s local implementation.).
+• Austin Active Directory (Austin ADAD Active Directory (AD) is a directory service from Microsoft which implements Internet standard directory and naming protocols.
+See Austin Active Directory (Austin AD) in the service catalog for the University’s local implementation.)

-The non-technical solutions and the EID Picklist are designed for the retrieval of single records.
+Note: Non-technical solutions and the EID Picklist are designed for single-record retrieval.

 Send Email to Lots of People